 Park Hill South High School

-Park Hill South houses their pantry in two large cabinets as shown below.
+Park Hill South houses their pantry in two large cabinets as shown above.
 The preferred product mix is heavy on ready-to-eat breakfast items and easily microwavable lunch items.
 To facilitate the lunch options, a microwave is provided.
 Park Hill South’s functional Special Education class assists with inventorying and stocking needs.

 For more information on Park Hill South’s Food for Thought pantry, contact Lauren Caldwell at email@example.com.